Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Hamiltonian-Induced Hilbert Space Structure

 One such direct consequence of the kinetic constraints is the annihilation of certain basis states.
 As a result, the system is unable to fully explore the entire Hilbert space, since some regions become dynamically inaccessible.
-The effective Hilbert space dimension in this case depends on the type of constraints and the combination of the Hamiltonians considered.
-In Table~\ref{table_dimension}, we list them down for different \( H^{\mathcal{N}(k)}\)'s as well as \(H^{\text{QGL}}\) and \(H^{\text{Pert}}_{\text{PPXPP}}\).
+The effective Hilbert space dimension (i.e. excluding the trivially annihilated states) in this case depends on the type of constraints and the combination of the Hamiltonians considered.
+In Table~\ref{table_dimension}, we list them down for different \( H^{\mathcal{N}(k)}\)'s as well as \(H^{\text{QGL}}\).